People upload 3.7 million videos to YouTube every day, making it incredibly difficult to stand out, especially if you manage a relatively new channel.

 A few days before you publish your longer video, publish a Short that goes over some of the valuable talking points that your longer video will include and say when you’ll release it.

-This YouTube Short has 6.1 million views, and has driven thousands of others views to the main video.
+This YouTube Short has 6.1 million views and has driven thousands of other views to the main video.

 6. Repost From TikTok and Instagram Reels

 Do you already post content to TikTok and Instagram reels?
-Then, you must have massive amounts of material to post again as YouTube Shorts.
-It’s a great way to see what content will work well on Shorts.
+Then you must have a lot of material to post again as YouTube Shorts.
+It’s a great way to see which content works well on Shorts.

-Start by posting some of your most popular videos from TikTok and Instagram reels as YouTube Shorts and then some of your less popular videos.
+Start by posting your most popular TikTok and Instagram Reels as YouTube Shorts, then post some of your less popular videos.

-It will help you get a lot of data that you can use to create more engaging YouTube Shorts.
+It will help you gather a lot of data to create more engaging YouTube Shorts.

 FAQs: YouTube Shorts Ideas